Academic Field Study (AFS) for Master’s Students

-Students aware of an internship offer lasting longer than the Summer term, should submit their AFS documents (steps 1-5 below) at least one month before the Spring term ends.
-Students that receive an offer to extend their Summer internship or start a Fall internship, must turn in their AFS documents (steps 1-5 below) no later than August 1st.
+Students aware of an internship offer lasting longer than the Summer term, should submit their AFS documents (steps 1-5 below) by early/mid July.
+Students that receive an offer to extend their Summer internship or start a Fall internship, should turn in their AFS documents (steps 1-5 below) no later than August 1st.

 1. If you are continuing your internship from Summer into Fall, your CPT-IS Supervisor should be continuing as your AFS Supervisor.
-Your Supervisor should be a faculty member within Engineering and hopefully within your program/department.
+Like the Summer CPT, your supervisor should be a faculty member within Engineering and hopefully within your program/department.
 Again, your supervisor’s area of work and specialization should substantially overlap with your proposed internship work.
 Please discuss with them that your internship is continuing and you’re requesting AFS supervision.

 2. Please create a Proposal (2 pages max.) for the work you will do on your internship.
 Your proposal should: